-RESOLUTION NO. R-16-69
+RESOLUTION NO. R-25-39

-A RESOLUTION AUTHORIZING A REVISED PURCHASING POLICY FOR THE CITY OF GLADSTONE, MISSOURI.
+A RESOLUTION AUTHORIZING REVISIONS TO THE PURCHASING POLICY FOR THE CITY OF GLADSTONE, MISSOURI.

-WHEREAS, Resolution No. R-15-50 passed on August 10, 2015, adopted a "Purchasing Policy" as a guideline for the purchase of all goods and services for the City of Gladstone; and
+WHEREAS, Resolution No. R-16-69 passed on October 24, 2016, adopted a "Purchasing Policy" as a guideline for the purchase of all goods and services for the City of Gladstone; and

-WHEREAS, adding preference to Gladstone owned businesses in the bidding process, improvement to internal control, and asset disposition, a review of the current purchasing policy was conducted and found that certain revisions are necessary; and
+WHEREAS, a review of the current purchasing policy was conducted and found that certain revisions are necessary; and